yig/GMU-CS425/README.md

 See [Game Programming Patterns](https://gameprogrammingpatterns.com/game-loop.html) or [Fix Your Timestep](https://gafferongames.com/post/fix_your_timestep/) or [How to make your game run at 60fps](https://medium.com/@tglaiel/how-to-make-your-game-run-at-60fps-24c61210fe75) for more advanced approaches to managing time steps in loops.

+> 🖥️: (The following will make sense after implementing [graphics](#graphics).)
+The default `WGPUPresentMode` (specified in the `WGPUSurfaceConfiguration` parameter to `wgpuSurfaceConfigure`) is FIFO, which means that calls to `wgpuSurfacePresent()` wait for the next display refresh ("vsync").
+If your display refresh rate is 60 hertz, it's already doing the wait you want.
+If it's 120 hertz, then the cost of spinning is 50%.
+It's not uncommon to just draw in your loop and update() if enough time has passed (one of the accumulator-style game loops).
+In other words, relying on `wgpuSurfacePresent()` as a combined wait-and-draw function.

 **N.B.** Some Windows users have found that `std::this_thread::sleep_for()` sleeps too long.
 To increase the resolution, the following might work.
 In your engine's startup method:
 ```c++
 #if _WIN32